DanielVisca/Reading-Notes/Designing Data-Intesnive Applications Notes.md

 To mitigate:

 * Design systems to minimize oppurtunity for error: ex: APIs, abstraction etc...
-* Decouple places where people make the most mistakes and the places likely to cause failure. ex: use sandbox with fully featured non prod environments with real data that does not affect users
+* Decouple places where people make the most mistakes and the places likely to cause failure. ex: use sandbox with fully featured non-prod environments with real data that does not affect users.
 * Testing... lots of testing
-* Allow quick recovery: ex: fast rollback of changes, gradually release new changes so people affected are minimal.
+* Allow quick recovery: ex: fast rollback of changes, gradually release new changes so number of people affected are minimal.
-* Telemetry: Monitor performance and error rates (Think telemetry when a rocket has lifted off)
+* Telemetry: Monitor performance and error rates (Think telemetry when a rocket has lifted off).
-* Good managment and training
+* Good managment and training (This needs a whole other book).

 #### How Important is Reliability